-We have partnered with the Department of Gender, Sexuality and Women’s Studies (GSWS) to offer an internship program for African American studies (AFAM) and GSWS majors.
+The Department of African American Studies (AFAM) partners with the Department of Gender, Sexuality and Women's Studies (GSWS) to offer an internship program for AFAM and GSWS majors.
 Both disciplines are grounded in the principle that thought cannot be separated from action, education cannot be separated from experience and the university cannot be separated from the community.

 Our internship program is designed to provide AFAM and GSWS majors with an opportunity to apply the work they are doing in the classroom to the work that is happening all around us in Richmond.
 It provides students with real-life experience working with and in service of our community.
 It aims to foster the professional development of students in areas of critical interest to African American studies; gender, sexuality and women’s studies; and the community at large.

 The internship program runs in the fall and spring semesters.
 It is a mandatory requirement for African American studies majors, who should enroll in the program in the semester before their final semester and prior to taking their AFAM 499 Capstone.